 While the above methods have their pros and cons, it makes sense to opt for a proprietary bot management solution, such as Kasada.
 Proprietary methods use an array of interrogative formulas and techniques, resulting in the most accurate and effective solution while still providing a superior customer experience.

 Why Should I Use Bot Management Solutions?

-Perhaps the biggest reason to use bot management solutions is that they will mitigate malicious bot threats.
-They will help you protect your websites, APIs, online resources, and brand from attacks and help you maintain your brand’s reputation.
+Perhaps the biggest reason to use bot management solutions is that they will mitigate malicious bot threat intelligence.
+A bot manager will help you protect your websites, APIs, online resources, and brand from attacks and help you maintain your brand’s reputation.